Modeling the Future of Religion in America

 “The energy transition is going to require very large amounts of minerals — copper, lithium, cobalt — for decarbonized technologies,” study co-author and Clark University geographer Anthony Bebbington said, as Reuters reported.
 “We need more planning tools on the parts of governments and companies to mitigate the impacts of mining on forest loss.”

 The research, published in the Proceedings of the National Academy of Sciences, looked at deforestation caused by industrial mining in 26 countries with wet or dry tropical forests between 2000 and 2019.
-To do so, the scientists looked at the coordinates of industrial […]
+To do so, the scientists looked at the coordinates of industrial mines and […]

 Stephan: Here is some wonderful good news, child poverty, which means family poverty has declined.
 That means children are not going hungry to the same degree.
 It means children are getting healthcare they previously did not.
 It means American boys and girls are more likely to have warm coats this winter.
 That is just the best good news, and it should be noted that this good news is directly a result of the efforts of Biden and the Democrats.
 The MAGAt Republicans tried to thwart this trend at every turn.